AkashBabu/supervised-emitter/README.md

 ## Contribution
-Please read the [contribution guidelines](https://github.com/AkashBabu/supervised-emitter/blob/master/CONTRIBUTING.md) before raising a PR
+Please read the [contribution guidelines](https://github.com/AkashBabu/supervised-emitter/blob/master/CONTRIBUTING.md) before raising a PR.
-For discussion related to a new feature or modifications please raise an issue.
+For discussion related to a new feature or modifications please raise an issue [here](https://github.com/AkashBabu/supervised-emitter/issues).